We're excited that you are interested in taking an introductory computer science course! Our

 Talk to Advising

 Based on your responses, there are multiple courses that might be a good fit for you.
-We encourage
+It may be in

-you to attempt the credit by exam for ITSC 1212 as there is no cost nor penalty for attempting the
+your best interest to attempt the credit by exam for ITSC 1212 as there is no cost nor penalty for

 We recommend you speak with a member of